-Public Comment/ Topic # Provided Comment and/or Statement (2) Response 18 Several resident of raised concerns over paying connection fees and feel they do not receive any benefit.
-The basis and benefits why WMWD assesses its Standby Charges (or Assessment Charge) are outline on the District's website and Resolution 3126.
+Public Comment/ Topic # Provided Comment and/or Statement (2)

+18 Several resident of raised concerns over paying connection fees and feel they do not receive any benefit.
+The basis and benefits why WM

+website and Resolution 3126.

 19 Long time resident of Murrieta indicated he was not notified about the community meeting.
-Comment has been noted by the participating agencies.
-WMWD indicated notifications were sent and will look into why some residents may not have received a notice.
-20 Long time resident expressed his distrust of RCWD and the LAFCO process, particularly since some members in the community live on a fixed income.
+Comment has been noted by th

+why some residents may not ha

+20 Long time resident expressed his distrust of RCWD and the LAFCO process, particularly since some members in the

+community live on a fixed income.
 Comment has been noted.
-This Murrieta Focused Municipal Service Review (FMSR) will independently consider Eastern Municipal Water District, Rancho California Water District and Western Municipal Water District based on a gually evaluated spiteria, to help receive the type of conserve the resident raised.
-See Section 5 in the EMSR.
+This

+Eastern Municipal Water Distric

+equally evaluated criteria, to he

 21 Long time resident has lived in Murrieta since 1984.
-This would be the 3rd water district change he has seen. equally evaluated criteria, to help resolve the type of concern the resident raised.
-See Section 5 in the FMSR.
+This would be the 3rd water district change he has seen.
 Comment has been noted.
-This Murrieta Focused Municipal Service Review (FMSR) will independently consider Eastern Municipal Water District, Rancho California Water District and Western Municipal Water District based on equally evaluated criteria, to help resolve the type of concern the resident raised.
+This

+Eastern Municipal Water Distric

+equally evaluated criteria, to he

 22 Long time resident expressed concerns on the existing condition and long term sustainability of the existing water system.
 The residents concern is noted.

-The FMSR does evaluate improvements to the existing water system.
-Please see Section 5.0 of the FMSR.
-23 Long time resident indicated that WMWD recently installed new water meter, and felt a leak and sinkhole was caused by the meter or nearby aging infrastructure.
+Section 5.0 of the FMSR.

+23 Long time resident indicated that WMWD recently installed new water meter, and felt a leak and sinkhole was caused by

+the meter or nearby aging infrastructure.
 Comment has been noted.
-We can not provide any context if the construction work caused a leak.
-However, the FMSR dose evaluate the magnitude of aging infrastructure that should be considered for replacement.
+We d

+FMSR dose evaluate the magnit

 24 Resident who lives in Old Town Murrieta, on a well expressed his concern a meter will be put on his well.
-Each agency was specifically asked to address this concern with their respective policies.
-Sections 7.2.9, 7.2.10, Table 7-3 and Table 8-25 outlines each agencies' policy.
+Each agency was specifically ask

+7-3 and Table 8-25 outlines each

 25 Resident who lives in Old Town Murrieta expressed concerns about the amount of development.
-The FMSR has many areas of consideration for the three participating water agencies.
-The City of Murrieta is also a participant in the study, with the desire to evaluate the water infrastructure required to serve the study area through buildout.
-The detailed results can be found in Section 5 of the FMSR.
-The FMSR does not provide assessment of the development policies within the General Plan, only the required water infrastructure to serve development.
-26 Resident who lives in Old Town Murrieta expressed concerns that aquifer drawdown could result in his need to drill a deeper well, at a cost of \$50K to \$60k.
-Comment is noted by the agencies.
-The scope of the FMSR looked at the financial implication across the agencies.
-The amount of water currently used by existing customers is not expected to change, independent of the agency serving the Murrieta Study Area.
-Future growth would require further evaluation of future demands and sources, before development could occur.
+The FMSR has many areas of co

+participant in the study, with th

+through buildout.
+The detailed

+assessment of the development

+development.

+26 Resident who lives in Old Town Murrieta expressed concerns that aquifer drawdown could result in his need to drill a Comment is noted by the agence

+deeper well, at a cost of \$50K to \$60k.
+The amount of water currently

+serving the Murrieta Study Area

+before development could occu

 27 Resident who lives in Old Town Murrieta expressed he had no desire to receive City.
 Comment has been noted.
+Each

-Each agency was specifically asked to address this concern with their respective policies.
-Sections 7.2.9, 7.2.10, Table 7-3 and Table 8-26 outlines each agencies' policy.
-28 Community member indicated they are in a disagreement with RCWD regarding ownership of groundwater rights and is in discussion with the Watermaster.
-County Kennels "the Window".
+Sections 7.2.9, 7.2.10, Table 7-3

+28 Community member indicated they are in a disagreement with RCWD regarding ownership of groundwater rights and is in Comment has been noted.
+Spec

+discussion with the Watermaster.
+County Kennels "the Window". of the FMSR.

 29 A resident of Murrieta since 1957 expressed concerns of over pumped aquifer and potential lost capacity.
-Comment is noted by the agencies.
-The scope of the FMSR looked at the financial implication across the agencies.
-The amount of water currently used by existing customers is not expected to change, independent of the agency serving the Murrieta Study Area.
-Future growth would require further evaluation of future demands and sources, before development could occur.
+Comment is noted by the agence

+The amount of water currently

+serving the Murrieta Study Area

+before development could occu

 30 A resident of Murrieta since 1957 expressed his resistance to be annexed into RCWD's service area.
 Comment has been noted.
-This Murrieta Focused Municipal Service Review (FMSR) will independently consider Eastern Municipal Water District, Rancho California Water District and Western Municipal Water District based on equally evaluated criteria.
-31 Resident has lived in Murrieta since 1983.
-She has had disagreements with WMWD over meters, but would like the system to remain with WMWD.
+This

+Eastern Municipal Water Distric

+equally evaluated criteria.

+31

+to remain with WMWD.
 She feels WMWD will address the aging infrastructure over time.
-Comment has been noted.
-This Murrieta Focused Municipal Service Review (FMSR) will independently consider Eastern Municipal Water District, Rancho California Water District and Western Municipal Water District based on equally evaluated criteria, including improvements to existing infrastructure.
+Eastern Municipal Water Distric

+equally evaluated criteria, includ

 32 Several long term Murrieta resident expressed objections to growth and change in the community.
-The FMSR has many areas of consideration for the three participating water agencies.
-The City of Murrieta is also a participant in the study, with the desire to evaluate the water infrastructure required to serve the study area through buildout.
+The FMSR has many areas of co

+participant in the study, with th

+through buildout.

 33 Resident has lived in Murrieta since 1983 and objections to any agency impacting her ability to continue to use her well.
-Each agency was specifically asked to address this concern with their respective policies.
-Sections 7.2.9, 7.2.10, Table 7-3 and Table 8-25 outlines each agencies' policy.
+Each agency was specifically ask

+7-3 and Table 8-25 outlines each